wxWidgets/wxWidgets/docs/doxygen/overviews/high_dpi.md

 displays and all platforms.

-Thus, the first thing do when preparing your application for high DPI support is to stop using raw pixel values.
+Thus, the first thing do when preparing your application for high DPI support is to stop using raw pixel values, as they mean different things under different platforms when DPI scaling is used.
 Actually, using any pixel values is not recommended and replacing them with the values based on the text metrics, i.e. obtained using wxWindow::GetTextExtent(), or expressing them in dialog units (see wxWindow::ConvertDialogToPixels()) is preferable.
-However the simplest change is to just replace the pixel values with the values in DIP: for this, just use wxWindow::FromDIP() to convert from one to the other.
+However the simplest change is to just replace the pixel values with the values in
+DIP: for this, just use wxWindow::FromDIP() to convert from one to the other.

 For example, if you have the existing code:
 ~~~{cpp}